 Our community has become closer in our united pursuit of justice, that in no way should this quarry be so close to our homes.
 Clean water and air do not respect property lines, so it is in our neighbourhood's best interest to put a stop to the quarry, for a multitude of reasons.
 We are all in this together.

 Members of our group have been attending council meetings to keep apprised of any movement in Fowler's application process, which is easier now that meetings are online.
 Stay informed by visiting the township website to learn about upcoming meetings, agendas, and minutes, or subscribe to their newsletter.

 We have been making important connections with leaders of communities in positions similar to ours.
 We have aligned ourselves with powerful environmental organizations within whose experienced coalitions we can submit impactful and comprehensive comments to government agencies and political leaders.

 This past year we have met with many of the key players in the decision-making process of whether Fowler's application is approved.

 Let's hope they remember the people behind the objections.

 A generous member of our community had signs made for people to display on their lawn to raise awareness.
 Another has donated billboard space.
 Similarly we have designed T-shirts, built an informative website, and created an electronic newsletter for neighbours on our mailing list, to keep them up to date.
-Coming soon: our second webinar!
+We recently hosted an online Town Hall community meeting!